gustavosbarreto/electric-webview/README.md

 * Kiosk Web Browser
   - The users can only interact with a single web application.

-# Reverse IPC

-With reverse IPC, the Instant WebView accept commands from remote IPC server instead of accepting commands from IPC clients.
-This is useful for controlling the browser remotely.
-To enable reverse IPC pass `"--reverse"` in the cmdline.

 # Building

-Before building Instant WebView you need GCC 6, Qt and QtWebEngine 5.6 installed on the system.
+Before building Instant WebView you need to install GCC 6, Qt and QtWebEngine 5.6 on the system.

 ```sh
 qmake PREFIX=/usr